odaceo/lab-unikernel-osv-spring-boot/README.md

 ## Description

-A Spring Boot application running on OSv.
+A Spring Boot application configured to run on OSv.

-## Requirements
+## Prerequisites

 You need to have [Capstan](https://github.com/cloudius-systems/capstan) installed on your computer.